 Are there any new requirements?

 Yes.
-Some states require teachers to take sexual harassment training sessions periodically.
+You must sign the COVID-19 Acknowledgement Form in your Swing account in order to view and accept requests.
+Additionally, certain states require teachers to take sexual harassment training sessions periodically.
 You will receive a notification from us when it is time to take training specific to your state.

 Do I need to pay any fees to transition to W-2 status?